 Whether you’re looking for a good, free movie to watch on the weekend or are hunting for a documentary that will be a great resource for that paper you’re writing, your library may have what you need.
 They often have music, as well.

 If you don’t have a printer, you don’t have to run out and buy one.
 Simply go to your college library and use one of the printers they make available for student use.

 Need to make copies?
-Perhaps you need to copy flyers or you’re working on a big presentation for class.
+Perhaps you need to copy flyers or you’re working on a big presentation for the class.
 Or maybe you’ve been studying for that big mid-term exam and need to copy some of the information you’ve found in library books or magazines.
-The library has copiers for you to use.
+The library has copy machines for you to use.

 In fact, pretty much anything you need in order to work on a project or report will be available to you there—just ask.
 They’ll often have things like hole punchers, pencil sharpeners, scissors, staplers, and tape.